codesandtags/algorithms-documentation/exercises/zero-to-mastery/cheatsheet.md

 -  ✅ Can I assume we're working with an array of strings?
 -  ✅ Can I assume this array fits in memory?
 -  ✅ Can I assume this is an array of characters?
+-  ✅ What happens when the array is empty?
+-  ✅ What happens when the array has one element?
+-  ✅ What happens when the array has two elements?
+-  ✅ What happens when the array has a negative number?

+## Common questions for numbers

+-  ✅ Can I assume the numbers are integers?
+-  ✅ Can I assume the numbers are positive?
+-  ✅ Can I assume the numbers are negative?
+-  ✅ Can I assume the numbers are in the range of 32 bit integers?
+-  ✅ Can I assume the numbers are in the range of 64 bit integers?
+-  ✅ Can I assume the numbers are floating point numbers?
+-  ✅ Can I assume the numbers are double precision floating point numbers?
+-  ✅ Can I assume the numbers are single precision floating point numbers?
+-  ✅ Can I assume the numbers are unsigned?
+-  ✅ Can I assume the numbers are signed?
+-  ✅ Can I assume the numbers are prime?
+-  ✅ Can I assume the numbers are consecutive?
+-  ✅ Can I assume the numbers are even?
+-  ✅ Can I assume the numbers are odd?
+-  ✅ Can I assume the numbers are sorted?

 ## Common questions for linked lists: